 Not that there are no whores out there, but that we should consider people more carefully and fairly before we call them out.
 Not that I wouldn’t call anyone a whore, but that one would have to work really hard for me to use that word.
 But man-thieves, home-wreckers, and cheaters have an unfair advantage!

 So maybe I am not for abandoning the use of the word whore but rather that it be used fairly between the sexes.
-That whatever standard of morality we choose, it should be fair and equitable for both sexes.
-Now whether or not it should also be equal for both sexes is another issue.
+That whatever standard of morality we choose, it should be fair and equal for both sexes.

 Featured image: Julia Roberts and Richard Gere, Pretty Woman